Coronavirus - COVID-19

 The District is requiring any employee who is reporting to a building site to complete the COVID-19 Daily Health Screening.
 You may access the Daily COVID-19 Screening by clicking HERE or from the District Staff page.Please review the District Safety Guidelines below.

 Our goal is to mitigate the spread of COVID-19 in the District.
 Although we have the necessary safety measures in place, we cannot eliminate the risk of potential illness and/or exposure.
 According to the Center for Disease Control and Prevention (CDC) the virus that causes COVID-19 is thought to spread mainly from person to person through respiratory droplets produced when an infected person coughs or sneezes.
 The CDC outlines that in order to be considered exposed to the COVID-19 virus, an individual would have to be considered in close contact with an infected person.
 Any employee(s) who have been identified as exposed due to close contact will be notified by the District and be directed on next steps.

 What does it mean to have Close Contact with someone with COVID19

 General Information on COVID19 Illness/Exposure in the workplace

 Due to the current Pandemic, we understand employees may have individual circumstances that will prevent them from reporting to work physically and/or remotely.
 Please review the information below on options that may apply to your specific circumstance.

-The Families First Coronavirus Response Act (FFCRA) is new legislation effective April 1, 2020 that requires employers to provide employees with additional paid sick leave and expanded family medical leave for specified reasons related to COVID-19.
-For more information on how the Families First Coronavirus Response Act may apply to your circumstance, please review the Employee Paid Leave Rights and FFCRA Q&A.
+The Families First Coronavirus Response Act (FFCRA) legislation that required employers to provide employees with additional paid sick leave and expanded family medical leave for specified reasons related to COVID-19 has expired as of December 31, 2020.

 Please review the request forms below dependent on your circumstances: